In Brief

 And this is the ground of the promise attached to the giving: "I will never drive away" those who come.
 Why not?
 Because they come through the Father's giving and drawing.
 Their coming is not their achievement.
 Therefore their keeping is not their burden.
 The one who comes in response to the Father's draw is held by the promise of resurrection — "I will raise them up at the last day."
 Said four times in one chapter.
 The Father's will is that Jesus lose none of His own.
 And when has the Son ever failed to accomplish the Father's will?

 You were drawn by the Father, received by the Son, and promised resurrection on the last day.
-That is not a thread.
-That is an anchor welded to the sea floor.

 Swallow again.
-Feel the involuntary pull at the base of your throat.
-That small muscular gesture you did not decide to initiate and cannot decide to forfeit — that is the pattern of every real motion of your soul toward God.
-You did not decide to begin.
-You were given the capacity, and the motion followed, and the motion feels like yours because it is yours — but it runs on a capacity you cannot manufacture and cannot revoke.
+Feel the pull at the base of your throat — summoned by you, built by Another.
+That is the pattern of every real motion of your soul toward God: it feels like yours because it is yours, and yet it runs on a capacity you did not manufacture and cannot revoke.
+If you are beginning to see that, you were held all along.

 You did not come to Him.
 You were given.